 Improve developer onboarding with DDEV-Local

 Here are two ways that DDEV-Local helps get your team members on board:

 Consistency across platforms

-DDEV-Local offers a single, consistent set of commands when working on projects, across multiple CMSes and across all the major operating systems (Windows, Linux, and macOS).
-No matter what deployment model a project requires.
-Clients with multi-site portfolios may run Drupal sites, WordPress sites, or even Node.js applications to keep everything running smoothly.
+DDEV-Local offers a single, consistent set of commands when working on projects, across multiple CMSs and across all the major operating systems, no matter what deployment model a project requires.
+Clients with multi-site portfolios may run Drupal sites, WordPress sites, or even Node.js applications and keep everything running smoothly.
 DDEV-Local provides a cross-platform PHP-based development environment that works the same on macOS, Windows, and Linux.
-In our latest DDEV-Local release, v0.18.0, Node.js, npm, Yarn, and patch are now pre-installed in the web container.
-This means you can use DDEV across your on-going projects.
+Update: In our latest DDEV-Local release, v1.15.3, hundreds of tools, including Node.js, npm, Yarn, Drush, WP-CLI, and mysql are pre-installed in the web container.
+This means you can use DDEV-Local across your on-going projects.

 By having a consistent approach you make it easier for team members to reuse what they learn for their first project, and apply it to the next.

 Take the guesswork out of getting started